 Dombrovskis said the Commission was still exploring whether the new system would take the form of a tax, a customs duty, a levy or another mechanism.

 Markus Beyrer, director-general of BusinessEurope, agreed that European companies cannot benefit from a “double advantage,” saying the new carbon adjustment mechanism must be compatible with the WTO.

-But he also expressed feared that some European companies will still find themselves at a disadvantage once their free allowances are removed.
+But he also expressed fears that some European companies will still find themselves at a disadvantage once their free allowances are removed.
 He said companies in countries with similar environmental rules would win exemptions to avoid additional payments at the European border.

 For that reason, he defended the retention of some free allowances for European companies.

 Dombrovkis, who was recently appointed to take over the Commission’s trade portfolio, focused his remarks on EU-US relations.